gohugoio/hugo/content/en/content-management/multilingual.md

     weight: 10
     languageName: "English"
     contentDir: "content/english"
-  nn:
+  fr:
     weight: 20
     languageName: "Français"
     contentDir: "content/french"

 {{< /code-toggle >}}

-The value of `contentDir` can be any valid path, even absolute path references.
+The value of `contentDir` can be any valid path -- even absolute path references.
 The only restriction is that the content directories cannot overlap.

 Considering the following example in conjunction with the configuration above:

 1. `/content/english/about.md`
 2. `/content/french/about.md`

-The first file is assigned the english language and is linked to the second.
+The first file is assigned the English language and is linked to the second.
-<br>The second file is assigned the french language and is linked to the first.
+The second file is assigned the French language and is linked to the first.

 Their language is __assigned__ according to the content directory they are __placed__ in.